AI Survey 2026 · L4WB Group

 2

-Thematic analysis of Q20 open-ended text responses.
+Thematic analysis of Q20 open-ended responses (27 of 40 colleagues responded).

 In their own words